revanth-kumar-01-ai/StudyMaterial/README.md

 ### Numpy
    NumPy is a Python library for efficient numerical computations.
 It provides support for multidimensional arrays, matrices, and mathematical operations.
+### Pandas
+  A Python library for data manipulation and analysis, offering data structures like Series and DataFrames.
+### Matplotlib
+  A Python library for creating static, interactive, and animated visualizations.
+### Seaborn
+  A Python library built on Matplotlib for creating visually appealing and statistically informed plots.